A World Without Work?

 When rating automation, how is it best to view automation accessed and delivered by the internet differ from other forms?
 One thing the internet has greatly facilitated is the ability to access and use software technology and this means the rate at which technology diffusion can take place has accelerated18.
 This would suggest the vast range of tools and technologies listed in O*NET can be adopted by any business anywhere in the world19.

+Our conclusion?
 The wave of AI and automation studies need to broaden and deepen their analyses if we are to understand the impact of these technologies in the mid- and longer-terms.

 1: Susskind, D. (2020) A World Without Work: Automation, Technology and How We Should Respond.
 Allen Lane.
 336 pages